npbroo/rowdy-roos-tutorial/NFT Generation/GENERATION.md

 ]
 ```

 This sample JSON file holds every piece of information we need to be able to build the exact NFT we see above.
 The NFT is represented by everything inside of the set of curly braces “{}”.
-Here you can see we have each of the trait categories on the left mapped to its corresponding sub-trait on the right.
+Here, we have each of the trait categories on the left mapped to its corresponding sub-trait on the right.

 Awesome! we have successfully created a metadata file with exactly one entry.
 Now this would be great if we wanted to generate just one NFT, however a typical collection often contains thousands of NFTs.
-The Rowdy Roos collection, for example, 9,999 different NFTs.
+The Rowdy Roos collection, for example, has 9,999 different NFTs.
 That's a lot of NFTs!
 A JSON file containing 9,999 different entries is very long and is not something anybody should write by hand.
+Which is why we will code a metadata generator to do this process for us.
 To see what a full-length metadata file looks like, you can view the inlcuded metadata file I generated for this tutorial series [here](/NFT%20Generation/code/metadata.json).

 ## Metadata Generation